ApprenticeAI/frapy/docs/topics/settings.rst

 Default: ``True``

-If enabled, Scrapy will wait a random amount of time (between 0.5 * :setting:`DOWNLOAD_DELAY` and 1.5 * :setting:`DOWNLOAD_DELAY`) while fetching requests from the same website.
+If enabled, Frapy will wait a random amount of time (between 0.5 * :setting:`DOWNLOAD_DELAY` and 1.5 * :setting:`DOWNLOAD_DELAY`) while fetching requests from the same website.

 This randomization decreases the chance of the crawler being detected (and